sgrassie/sgrassie.github.io/_posts/2014/2014-02-08-moved-blog-to-snow-and-github.md

 ---
+layout: post
 title: Moved blog to snow and github
+description: Moved blog to snow and github
+tags: ['blog','nancy','sandra.snow']
+hidden: False
 published: 08/02/2014
-layout: post
-category: blog, nancy, sandra.snow
-metadescription: Moved blog to snow and github
+ispublished: True
 ---
 # No longed bound to wordpress
 For most of the time I've been blogging, I've used Wordpress.
 It's very good software, but kind of requires